 Explore by tram

 Ringstrasse is much more than just beautiful palaces and public buildings.
 You find several beautiful parks along the Ringstrasse; Stadtpark, Burggarten, and Volksgarten.
 Furthermore, the Ringstrasse is divided into several sections with different street names.
-Going clockwise starting by the Danube at Julius Raab Platz; Stubenring, Parkring, Schubertring, Kärtner Ring, Opernring, Burgring, Universitätsring, and finally Schottenring, which ends by the Danube on Franz-Josef’s Quay.
+Going clockwise, starting by the Danube at Julius Raab Platz; Stubenring, Parkring, Schubertring, Kärtner Ring, Opernring, Burgring, Universitätsring, and finally Schottenring, which ends by the Danube on Franz-Josef’s Quay.
 The best way to get an overview of the Ringstrasse is to jump on the Vienna Ring Tram, a sightseeing tram line that takes you around the entire Ringstrasse.
-Another option is to get around on your own by combining regular tram lines 1 and 2.
+Another option is to get around by combining regular tram lines 1 and 2.

-The most visited tourist attraction and the most impressive landmark in Vienna is Schönbrunn Palace.
-First erected as a hunting lodge within a large park, it was expanded to its current size from the mid-18th century.
+The most visited tourist attraction and the most impressive landmark in Vienna are Schönbrunn Palace.
+First erected as a hunting lodge within a large park, it was expanded to its current size in the mid-18th century.
 Schönbrunn served as the seat of government and the summer residence of the imperial family and court during the summer.
 In the middle of the 19th century, the palace and all other buildings were painted in the so-called Schönbrunn yellow, which eventually became the trademark of the Habsburg monarchy.
 Check out our article about Schloss Schönbrunn.